rfwlab/rfw/docs/articles/guide/debugging.md

 rfw dev --debug
 ```

+In this mode the `bundler` plugin is disabled, leaving JavaScript, CSS and HTML files unminified.
+Run `rfw build` for optimized assets when preparing a release.

 Use the floating button in the bottom-right corner or press
 `Ctrl`+`Shift`+`D` to toggle the overlay.
 The overlay exposes: